DianaLRS/Budget-Tracker/README.md

 ![alt text](/public/assets/images/offline.png)

 # Description
 This app lets users keep track of their expenses.
-It's PWA format is perfect for offline use.
+Its PWA format is perfect for travellers as can be used both online and offline for when internet is not easily accessible.
 # Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)